The inextricable link between EX & CX

 Imagine expertly identifying ten or fifteen potential improvements - based on knowledge of how similar initiatives usually play out.
 And prioritising these by cost and impact from a nuanced view of your organisational culture.

 And, from that point of informed confidence, being able to focus on delivery.

 3 CX benefits of improving your Employee Experience

-- Firstly, your Engagement lead’s not tempted to ‘tinsel’ – i.e. to implement immediate, visible initiatives that merely ‘signal Christmas’.
+- Firstly, your Engagement lead are not tempted to ‘tinsel’ – i.e. to implement immediate, visible initiatives that merely ‘signal Christmas’.
 Employees can spot tinsel a mile away.
 (It feeds the trolls).
 Instead, they consider only initiatives that genuinely affect EX.

 - Secondly, the right combination of short and midterm activity builds a body of evidence.
-As your customers show real response, the business stays engaged.
-And your Lead doesn’t burnout.
+As your customers show real responses, the business stays engaged.
+And your Lead doesn’t burn out.